Updated: January 14, 2026

 - Update your address on your electronic properties.
 Make sure your team takes care of items such as:

-- Ask your taskforce to check-in with their teams, as well as a walk-through of their departments.
+- Ask your taskforce to check in with their teams, as well as complete a walk-through of their departments.
 Identify any potential snags that could derail Moving Day and allocate resources accordingly.

 - Gather up all access materials for your current property, like keys and badges.
 You'll likely have to do this the day before your move, but the inventory list you created should make this easy!

 - Take a trip over to your new location.
-Check the basics, like light, water, phone, and Internet access.
+Check the basics, like power, water, phone, and Internet access.
 If there are any issues, contact the appropriate agency immediately.

-- While you’re there, set up a working office that can act as your control center for the move.
-Make sure you have a phone line and computer with Internet access, plus a printer and basic office supplies.
-That way, you’ll have a central location to operate from.
+- While you're there, set up a working office that can act as your control center for the move.
+Make sure you have 1) a way to call out, 2) a computer with Internet access, 3) a printer, and 4) a set of basic office supplies.
 If anyone has problems or questions, establish this office as the go-to location.

 - Have a central point of contact so employees can report problems.
 Make sure you ask a few staff members across disciplines to dedicate time to troubleshooting in the first few days.